Rethes/3D_SnakeGame/README.md

 - apple.py - Handles the apple's appearance and random positioning on the screen.
 - walls.py - Defines the positions and dimensions of walls within the game.
 - main.py - The main game loop that integrates the snake, apples, and walls, and handles user inputs and game state.
+- powerups.py - Handles the powerups that increase the score

 ## <a name="Future Improvements"> Future Improvements</a>
 - Add difficulty levels
 - Implement a background, snake skin and apple skin
-- Add power ups to the game; extra lives